TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pro_pt100.md

 title: Connecting a PT100 or Type 'K' Thermocouple to a Fly-E3-Pro
 tags: []
 keywords:
-last_updated: 04/02/2021
+last_updated: 14/07/2021
-summary: "Connecting a PT100 or Type 'K' Thermocouple to a Fly-E3-Pro"
+summary: "How to connect a PT100 or Type 'K' Thermocouple to a Fly-E3-Pro"
 sidebar: mydoc_sidebar
 permalink: fly_e3_pro_pt100.html
 folder: mydoc